MirrorNetworking/Mirror/doc/Guides/DedicatedServer/AWS/index.md

 # Amazon Web Services (AWS)

-During this section we will focus on using a windows instance and connecting from a windows computer.
+During this section we will focus on using a Windows instance and connecting from a windows computer.

 **Please note: AWS requires a creditcard added before being able to use a windows server.**

 Don't forget to read up on the free tier limitations [HERE](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/billing-free-tier.html).
-During this example we will be using the free tier of the EC2 option, which gives us the possibility to use a windows instance (if added a payment method).
+During this example we will be using the free tier of the EC2 option, which gives us the possibility to use a Windows instance (if you have already added a payment method).
 For more information about which services offer a Free Tier, see [AWS Free Tier](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc&awsf.Free%20Tier%20Types=tier%2312monthsfree&awsf.Free%20Tier%20Categories=categories%23compute).

 These are the steps we will go through from start to finish.

 1. Account creation
 2. Setting up an instance with the EC2 Management Console
-3. Configuring the RDP(Remote Desktop Program)
+3. Configuring the server via RDP (Remote Desktop)
 4. Setting up the firewall to allow connections through
 5. Testing the connection